How to use the Trade Tariff tool or get help to classify your goods, so you pay the right amount of Customs Duty and import VAT.

-- the correct amount of duty and VAT has been paid
+- the rate of Customs Duty and import VAT

 - computers and software

 - organic chemicals

 - textile apparel

 Use the Trade Tariff tool to look up a commodity code.